qdrant/landing_page/qdrant-landing/content/blog/insight-generation-platform-for-lifescience-corporation-hooman-sedghamiz-vector-space-talks-014.md

   language models in creating cutting-edge applications.
-description: Hooman Sedghamiz unfolds the potential of AI in life sciences, from custom knowledge applications to improving crop yield predictions, while teasing apart the nuances of in-house AI deployment for multi-faceted enterprise efficiency.
+description: Hooman Sedghamiz unfolds the potential of AI in life sciences, from custom knowledge applications to improving crop yield predictions, while tearing apart the nuances of in-house AI deployment for multi-faceted enterprise efficiency.
 preview_image: /blog/from_cms/hooman-sedghamiz-bp-cropped.png
 date: 2024-03-08T09:45:59.753Z